 Finally, the U.S. Dollar does not enjoy the same dominance that it did 6 years ago -- in large part because Fed officials so enthusiastically prescribe stimulus for virtually all economic woes.
 Several years of extraordinarily loose monetary policy in addition to foreign policy disputes with major trading partners such as Russia and China, and we have seen that the “almighty dollar” isn't so mighty.

 China, Russia, and other BRIC nations have begun a policy of “de-dollarization” -- starting with agreements to buy energy without “petro-dollars.”
 This shift could mean the dollar and U.S. Treasuries won't enjoy an exclusive safe-haven play if turmoil in the stock markets has investors running for cover.
-In fact, we may find the precious metals are big beneficiaries this time around.
+In fact, we may find that precious metals are big beneficiaries this time around.